goenzo/the-mighty-18-and-pals/README.md

  “Well” said the heroes all together, “being creative is all about taking risks and that’s why you can make such a good thing.”
 Mauvais had a defeated expression on his face.

+The heroes looked up.
+There was a rainbow in the sky, as if it was agreeing with what the heroes had just said.

  <img src="hashkeychain-compliance.jpg" width="200">
 <img src="curvegrid-teamwork.jpg" width="200">
 <img src="saga-fast.jpg" width="200">